Forescout/eyeExtend-Connect/GlobalProtect/README.md

 - User need to delete the GlobalProtect policy first to remove the App.

 ## Policy Templates
-- There is a default GlobalProtect Template
+- There are two default GlobalProtect Templates: GlobalProtect Policy and GlobalProtect HIP Policy
-- After importing the App. the policy can be find under Policy > Add > GlobalProtect > GlobalProtect Policy
+- After importing the App, the policy can be find under Policy > Add > GlobalProtect > GlobalProtect Policy/ GlobalProtect HIP Policy
 - User can use the default policy to resolve properties from endpoint on a schedule.
 - User need to define rules to disconnect a user from GlobalProtect server.